-Item Minimum Initial Standard Penalty month in which the Black Equity fell below the minimum.
+Item Minimum Initial Standard Penalty Service Provider Black Equity 50% 1% of Unitary Payment, per month, imposed from the seventh (7 th ) month subsequent to the month in which the Black Equity fell below the minimum.
 Service Provider Active Black Equity 60% of the above.
 1% of Unitary Payment, per month, imposed from the seventh (7 th ) month subsequent to the month in which the Active Black Equity fell below the minimum.
 Service Provider Management and Employment As per PPP agreement 1% of annual Unitary Payment for each month subsequent to the third (3 rd ) month in which the Black Management control fell below the minimum.
 Black Management Control Commensurate with Black Equity and Active Black Equity 1% of annual Unitary Payment for each month subsequent to the third (3 rd ) month in which the Black Management control fell below the minimum.
 Black Women in Management Control 15% of Black Management control 1% of annual Unitary Payment for each month subsequent to the third (3 rd ) month in which the percentage of Black Women in Management control fell below the minimum.
 Skills Development 1% of payroll Two times the difference between skills development expenditures actually incurred and 1%.
 Subcontracting Capital expenditure cash flow to Black people or Black Enterprise 30% Two times the difference between capital expenditure and percentage awarded to Black people or Black Enterprise, measured annually.
 Operating expenditure cash flow to Black people, Black Enterprise and Black Enterprise SMMEs 30% Two times the difference between operating expenditure and percentage awarded to Black people or Black Enterprise, measured annually.
 Skills Development 1% of payroll Two times the difference between skills development expenditures actually incurred and 1%, measured annually.
-Local socio-economic impact Use of local labour, materials and suppliers for 15% of total construction Two times the difference between labour, material and supplier expenditures and 15%, measured
+Local socio-economic impact Use of local labour, materials and suppliers for 15% of total construction and operating expenditures.
+Two times the difference between labour, material and supplier expenditures and 15%, measured annually.